Girard Academic Music Program: History

-Music Studies
+Music studies

 In addition to a rigorous, college-preparatory curriculum, students are required to enroll in several music courses every year, and may choose additional classes or ensembles to further develop their musicianship.

-All students at GAMP participate in general choir, which is organized by grade groups: 5th and 6th grade, 7th and 8th grade, and 9th through 12th grade.
+All students at GAMP participate in general choir, which is organized by grade groups: 5th and 6th grade, 7th and 8th grade, and 9th to 12th grade.
 The concert choir is an auditioned group which performs the most advanced repertoire and travels for various performances throughout the school year.
-The Concert Choir has performed for United States President Bill Clinton and Barack Obama, the Philadelphia Phillies, former Governor of Pennsylvania Ed Rendell, former Mayors of Philadelphia John Street and Michael Nutter, the inauguration for Mayor Jim Kenney, and alongside Grammy Award-winning singer Idina Menzel.
+The concert choir has performed for President Bill Clinton and President Barack Obama, the Philadelphia Phillies, Governor Ed Rendell, Mayor John Street and Mayor Michael Nutter, at the inauguration for Mayor Jim Kenney, for the Philadelphia Eagles for Super Bowl LIX, and alongside Idina Menzel, who has earned a Grammy Award.

-All students have three periods of Music Theory weekly.
+Some students have two or three periods of music theory classes each week.
 In theory class, students lean the basic building blocks of music, including sight singing, rhythm performance, dictation, written theory, composition, and functional piano skills.
-Advanced Placement Music Theory is offered for 11th and 12th grade students.
+Advanced Placement music theory courses are offered for 11th and 12th grade students.

-The Instrumental Music department consists of a variety of ensembles for both middle and high school students, including String Orchestra, Concert Band, Jazz Band, Marching Band.
+The instrumental music department consists of a variety of ensembles for both middle and high school students, including string orchestra, concert band, jazz band, swing band, symphonic band, wind ensemble, chamber orchestra, and marching band.
 Students enrolled in instrumental music are provided weekly group lessons for their instrument.
-Ensembles have performed at a diverse number of locations and events, including the Philadelphia Museum of Art, Side by Side with the Philadelphia Orchestra, the Rittenhouse Square Flower Show, the Warwick Hotel, and the Marching Band in the annual Philadelphia Columbus Day Parade.
+Ensembles have performed at a diverse number of locations and events including the Philadelphia Art Museum, Side by Side with the Philadelphia Orchestra, the Rittenhouse Square Flower Show, the Warwick Hotel, and the marching band in the annual Philadelphia Columbus Day Parade.

 Sports

-The school has cross country, baseball, tennis, basketball, softball, and cheerleading.
-Additionally, students may participate in other sports (football, volleyball, wrestling) through a partnership with South Philadelphia High School.
+The school has cross country, tennis, basketball, softball, and cheerleading.
+Additionally, students may participate in other sports including baseball, football, and volleyball through a partnership with South Philadelphia High School.
 The GAMP mascot is the Pioneer.
-The mascot was named in a contest with Robert Fiss's selection of "Pioneers".
-"Quakers" was the second choice.
-The Pioneer was chosen because pioneers were courageous and contributed to the growth of this nation.
-GAMP is a pioneer in the field of education, by instilling in every student the art of music, making it a rarity in the School District of Philadelphia.
-Much like the Pioneers contributed to the growth of this nation by courageously settling unknown frontiers, GAMP contributes to the growth of young minds.